 On November 16, 2021, the Company entered into an agreement with the Sponsor, pursuant to which the Company agreed to pay the Sponsor a total of \$10,000 per month for office space, secretarial and administrative services through the earlier of consummation of the initial Business Combination and the Company's liquidation.
-For the three and six months ended June 30, 2022, the Company incurred expenses of \$30,000 and \$60,000, respectively, under this agreement and is included in the general and administrative expenses on the accompanying condensed statement of operations.
-As of June 30, 2022 and December 31, 2021, the Company had approximately \$15,000 and \$6,000, respectively, outstanding for services in connection with such agreement and is included in the due to related party on the accompanying condensed balance sheets.
+For the three and six months ended June 30, 2023, the Company incurred expenses of \$30,000 and \$60,000, respectively, of services under this agreement and is included in the general and administrative expenses on the accompanying unaudited condensed statements of operations.
+For the three and six months ended June 30, 2022, the Company incurred expenses of \$30,000 and \$60,000, respectively, of services under this agreement and is included in the general and administrative expenses on the accompanying condensed statements of operations.
+For the three and administrative expenses on the accompanying condensed statement of operations.
+As of June 30, 2023 and December 31, 2022, the Company had approximately \$49,000 and \$18,000, respectively, outstanding for services in connection with such agreement and is included in the due to related party on the accompanying condensed blance sheets.